focusretreatcenter/website/content/2023/senior-engineer-mindset/index.md

 - lodging in a private room
 - all inclusive home-cooked meals
+- workshops
-- workshops + life-time access to content
+- lifetime access to digital content

 Super early bird (3 tickets) – $4000